 Lead Independent Director

-As the Chairman of the Board, Mr Sam Chong Keen, is an Independent Director, the Board is of the view that the appointment of a lead independent director is not necessary.
+As Mr Sam Chong Keen of the Board is an independent director, the Board is of the view that the appointment of a Lead Independent Director is not necessary.

 BOARD MEMBERSHIP